A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-commutes.
+of manifolds and diffeomorphism, commutes.
 We now write using the notation defined in \eqref{def:I(f)}.
 Given that we have a pseudo-functor, as shown in Proposition \ref{lemma:higherI}, whenever we have two composable diffeomorphisms, $f$ and $g$, we have a 2-morphism,

 which satisfies the cocycle identity in \eqref{compatibility cocycle}.
 Applying this to the arrows in \eqref{pentagon:s5}, we can then derive an expression for the required pentagonator:

 By construction, as $\I\colon\Diff{n} \to \tcob{n}$ is a pseudo-functor, this pentagonator then satisfies a higher order cocycle identity, as in \cite[Page 61]{Gurski_book} and \cite[Page 10]{GPS}, when we have five (closed and smooth) $n$-manifolds.